Skip to main content Skip to footer site map

 When employees fret over finances due to today's high cost of living, they are likely to come to work filled with anxiety and be distracted, making them less engaged and productive.
 Chronic anxiety can also increase their risk for physical and mental health issues.

 • Retirement accounts: Give employees the ability to make pretax contributions to a retirement account, like a 401(k), and reap the benefits of compounding interest.
-Consider making a matching contribution to help workers achieve the savings goals they need.
+Consider making a matching contribution to help workers achieve their savings goals.
 HSAs can also serve as a vehicle for retirement savings.

-• Annual pay raises: Reduce the impact of inflation on your employees financial health by implementing a system that provides for regular cost of living adjustments in addition to any annual performance-related increases they may receive.
+• Annual pay raises: Reduce the impact of inflation on your employees' financial health by implementing a system that provides regular cost of living adjustments in addition to any annual performance-related increases they may receive.

 • Financial education: Financial wellness includes understanding how to manage finances.
 Classes and workshops in money management can empower employees to make smart decisions with their funds and give them lifelong skills for better financial fitness.